duykhoa/quote_center/data/JimRohn.md

 Decision making can sometimes seem like inner civil war.

-Don’t say, “If I could, I would.”
-Say, “If I can, I will.”
+Don't say, "If I could, I would."
+Say, "If I can, I will."

-It doesn’t matter which side of the fence you get off on sometimes.
+It doesn't matter which side of the fence you get off on sometimes.
 What matters most is getting off!

 You cannot make progress without making decisions.

 We generally change ourselves for one of two reasons: inspiration or desperation.

-If you don’t like how things are, change it!
-You’re not a tree.
+If you don't like how things are, change it!
+You're not a tree.

-I used to say, “I sure hope things will change.”
+I used to say, "I sure hope things will change."
 Then I learned that the only way things are going to change for me is when I change.

 Success is neither magical nor mysterious.
 Success is the natural consequence of consistently applying basic fundamentals.

 There are no new fundamentals.
-You’ve got to be a little suspicious of someone who says, “I’ve got a new fundamental.”
-That’s like someone inviting you to tour a factory where they are manufacturing antiques.
+You've got to be a little suspicious of someone who says, "I've got a new fundamental."
+That's like someone inviting you to tour a factory where they are manufacturing antiques.

 Some things you have to do every day.
-Eating seven apples on Saturday night instead of one a day just isn’t going to get the job done.
+Eating seven apples on Saturday night instead of one a day just isn't going to get the job done.

 Success is nothing more than a few simple disciplines, practiced every day; while failure is simply a few errors in judgment, repeated every day.
 It is the accumulative weight of our disciplines and our judgments that leads us to either fortune or failure.

 Asking is the beginning of receiving.
-Make sure you don’t go to the ocean with a teaspoon.
-At least take a bucket so the kids won’t laugh at you.
+Make sure you don't go to the ocean with a teaspoon.
+At least take a bucket so the kids won't laugh at you.

 There is no better opportunity to receive more than to be thankful for what you already have.
 Thanksgiving opens the windows of opportunity for ideas to flow your way.

-Resolve says, “I will.”
-The man says, “I will climb this mountain.
+Resolve says, "I will."
+The man says, "I will climb this mountain.
 They told me it is too high, too far, too steep, too rocky and too difficult.
-But it’s my mountain.
+But it's my mountain.
 I will climb it.
-You will soon see me waving from the top or dead on the side from trying.”
+You will soon see me waving from the top or dead on the side from trying."

 Disgust and resolve are two of the great emotions that lead to change.